2024 Solar Incentives Guide for Rexburg, ID - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar system.
-Property tax exemptions allow you to exclude the value added by your solar system when you calculate the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
+Property tax exemptions let you ignore the value that your solar panels add when you're calculating the amount of property tax you need to pay on your home.

-• Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement in place with your Rexburg utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you've signed a net metering agreement with your Rexburg utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing